morgankeys/mcp_espn_ff/architecture.md

 - **Sources (precedence)**:
   - Process env (from connector UI or shell)
   - `.env` file (local dev/independent mode)
-  - In-memory session (set by tools like browser auth)

 - **Loading**:
   - Always load `.env` if present (via `python-dotenv`)
   - Read process env after `.env` so process env can override
+  - If both are present, warn the user that the process environment will override (and how to change this)
+  - If neither is present or values are empty/invalid, tools automatically trigger browser authentication; no manual check required

 - **Validation**:
-  - At startup, compute an “auth status” (both cookies present vs missing)
+  - At startup, compute an internal “auth status” (both cookies present vs missing)
-  - Tools can query this status and receive clear guidance
+  - Used by `ensure_authenticated(...)` to decide whether to trigger browser auth; not user-facing

 ### Persistence strategy (by mode)
+- Mode is implicitly determined at runtime based on where valid credentials are found:
+  - If valid `ESPN_S2` and `SWID` exist in the process environment → use Mode 1 (AI client).
+  - Else if valid values exist in `.env` → use Mode 2 (independent).
+  - Else → no credentials available; prompt the user to authenticate.
 - **Mode 1 – Launch from AI client**
   - Treat process env as read-only (cannot persist to connector-managed env from the server)
+  - If env vars are present but empty or invalid:
+    - Prompt the user to run browser authentication
+    - Set `os.environ` for the current process (works for this run)
+    - Return cookie values (masked unless `reveal=True`) so the user can update the connector’s env UI
   - On browser auth:
     - Set `os.environ` for current process (works for current run)
     - Return the cookie values (or masked with a “reveal” flag) so the user can update the connector’s env UI